luapower/luapower-all/tweening.md

 is relative to the timeline's start time.
 If `start` is not given, the tween is added to the end of the timeline (when the timeline's duration is infinite then the tween's start is set to `0` instead).

+__NOTE:__ `start` can be a relative value relative to the current total duration, eg. `+=500ms` means half a second after the last tween, while `500ms` means half a second from the start of the timeline.

 ### `tl:replace(tween[, start]) -> tl`